Shirakumo/radiance-tutorial/Part 1.md

 We'll make short mission statements like that for each part of this tutorial to outline what we want to have accomplished by the end of it.

 ## Preparing a Module
 Radiance has a standard project structure that we're going to follow for now.
-So, we're creating a new directory somewhere within Quicklisp's local projects or somewhere that ASDF can find it like so:
+To do so, we're creating a new directory somewhere within Quicklisp's local projects, or somewhere that ASDF can find it.
+It should look like this:

 ```
 plaster/